jacobEwing/manylandCode/space/README.md

     Opens the holder that lets you select your target by navigating between options.
 Any location within opens a holder that should contain a description, a close button, and a "set target" button.

-    As of this writing, the set target button has to go through all possible target states and modify them appropriately.
-This is a problem, as it means that every single additional location requires updating those buttons.
-This will be problematic and should be moved to console operations.

 ### Landing/Docking and departure